 ✓ The review system allows for peer-review and verification in order to encourage a safe space and legitimate rental.

 ✓ The platform itself requires users to be verified through a system, like Airbnb’s, in order to determine that each user is real.
 Such account verification provides a safer community compared to current user alternatives of finding renters/rentals through unverified third-party platforms.

 Our solution gives creatives students a platform to share their location insights through a peer-led community.

 The solution came in the form of a mobile app.
 We integrated a photo sharing platform that allows users to spotlight choice spaces they have visited and identify their features.
-The interactivity of StudioGo encourages to peers to review and comment on shared locations, but also provides the anonymity of simply browsing for an ideal spot.
+The interactivity of StudioGo encourages to peers to review, but also provides the anonymity of simply browsing for an ideal spot.
 Through the marriage of a review and social media platform, it gives our market the ability to identify affordable spaces, build a meaningful network, while working on their passions.